Home/Journal

 Inventory

-This is not a legal requirement, but it is essential for deposit protection purposes.
-Without an inventory, you will struggle to make any deposit deduction at the end of the tenancy.
+Conduct a detailed inventory with dated photographs and have the tenant sign or acknowledge it.
+This is not a legal requirement, but without one you will struggle to make any deposit deduction at the end of the tenancy.
+It is the single most important document you own.

 During the Tenancy